Register a Charity

 The final decision regarding whether an institution applying for registration has a substantial and genuine connection with the Island lies with the Central Registry.

 How to Register a Charity

-You need a Registration Pack available in downloadable documents.
+You need a Registration Pack, which can be found in downloadable documents.
 The Pack contains all the forms that you need to register a charity, and instructions for filling them in and applying for registration.
-The Central Registry is bound by strict statutory timescales when considering an application, and if your application is not acceptable it will be refused.
+The General Registry is bound by strict statutory timescales when considering an application, and if your application is not acceptable it will be refused.

 To avoid the likelihood of refusal on administrative grounds, please proof-read your submission carefully to check, for example, that there are no typographical errors, that all paragraph numbers are correct and cross-referenced as appropriate.
 Please also ensure that your charitable objectives are clearly defined and that your constitution does not contain unneccessary detail which would be better placed in subordinate documents such as standing orders.